prmiles/pyfod/README.rst

 |build| |coverage| |zenodo|

 The `pyfod <https://github.com/prmiles/pyfod/wiki>`_ package is a Python repository for performing fractional-order derivative operations.
+Several different definitions of fractional derivative are available within the package:

+- Riemann-Liouville
+- Caputo (development)
+- Grünwald-Letnikov (development)

+For now, the package is designed specifically for problems where the fractional order is between 0 and 1.
+Accomadating a broader range of fractional order values will be a feature added as time permits.

 Installation
 ============